-While the BAH rates will be increasing for many service members this year, the BAH program also includes a plan to slow growth, which will eventually achieve a 5% out-of-pocket cost for living expenses.
-For 2017, the rate will cover 97 percent of service members’ housing costs, a one percent drop from last year.
+The BAH program also includes a plan to slow growth, which will eventually achieve a 5% out-of-pocket cost for living expenses.
+For 2018, the rate will cover 96 percent of service members’ housing costs, a one percent drop from last year.
 BAH used to cover 99% of housing expenses but by 2019, service members will be paying 5% of their housing expenses out of pocket.

-Not all locations will see this increase, as BAH is based on the duty station zip code, or school zip code in the case of veterans using the Post-9/11 GI Bill, and thus corresponds with the cost of living of that zip code.
-For instance, cities with a very high cost of living such as New York City, Boston, and San Francisco have a very high BAH rate to help off-set those costs.
-Smaller cities such as Pensacola or Lejeune have a lower cost of living and therefore a lower BAH.
+Not all locations will see an increase, as BAH is based on the duty station zip code, or school zip code in the case of veterans using the Post-9/11 GI Bill®, and thus corresponds with the cost of living of that zip code.
+For instance, cities with a very high cost of living such as Honolulu, Chicago, and Los Angeles have a very high BAH rate to help off-set those costs.
+Smaller cities such as Tacoma or Colorado Springs have a lower cost of living and therefore a lower BAH.

 |Year||Proposed Increase/Decrease||Actual Increase|